pulumi/docs/content/registry/packages/aws/how-to-guides/aws-cs-ansible-wordpress.md

 title: "Deploy Wordpress to AWS EC2 using Pulumi and Ansible | C#"
 h1: "Deploy Wordpress to AWS EC2 using Pulumi and Ansible"
 linktitle: "Deploy Wordpress to AWS EC2 using Pulumi and Ansible"
-meta_desc: "Deploy Wordpress to AWS EC2 using Pulumi and Ansible how-to guide using cs"
+meta_desc: "Deploy Wordpress to AWS EC2 using Pulumi and Ansible How-to Guide using C#"
 no_edit_this_page: true
 cloud: aws
 language: cs